 For example, if you configure a Send Email Action for the SQL Server Agent Job: Failure condition (shared groups), you'll receive an email anytime a SQL Server Agent Job fails across your entire monitored enterprise.

 Refine actions or settings at each level, as needed.
-For example, if you have a development server in your environment that you don't wish to be alerted about, disable the Send Email Action at the instance level.
+For example, if you have a development server in your environment that you don't want to be alerted about, disable the Send Email Action at the instance level.
 This configuration only applies to that instance, and it doesn't affect any other server in your environment.
 This level of control gives you the ability to determine what happens in response to events occurring on your monitored targets.

 Several levels within the SentryOne hierarchy where you can configure applicable actions and settings are outlined as follows: